Guam territory profile

-The tropical island of Guam, a US territory in the western Pacific, is a keystone of American military strategy in the region.
+The US territory of Guam is a keystone of American military strategy in the Pacific.

-Tourism and the growing military presence on the island are the bedrock of its economy.
+Tourism and an expanding military presence form the bedrock of its economy.